phelipetls/blog/content/posts/nodejs-one-liner-to-read-json-files/index.md

 title: "Node.js one-liner to read JSON files"
 date: 2022-01-26
 tags: ["javascript"]
+summary: How to use Node instead of jq for trivial property accessors
 ---

 Imagine we have the following JSON file and we want to use the highlighted